Anna Lee Keys Worley

-Anna Lee Keys Worley (died 1961) was the first woman elected to the Tennessee Senate, representing Sullivan County.
+Anna Lee Keys Worley (1872 – May 2, 1961) was the first woman elected to the Tennessee Senate, representing Sullivan and Hawkins counties.

+She was born Anna Lee Keys to William T. and Sarah (née Evans) Keys in Boswell, Indiana, in 1872.
+She married Tennessee state representative J. Parks Worley on November 25, 1907.
+Parks was elevated to the state senate in 1913 and served until his death on January 6, 1921.

-Worley served as a Democrat in the Tennessee Senate beginning January 25, 1921.
-She was elected in a special election to replace her recently deceased husband.
+Worley was elected as a Democrat in the January 25, 1921, special election to succeed her husband and was sworn in on February 8.

 One historian wrote that Worley "succeeded her antisuffragist husband in the Tennessee state senate and promptly used her powers to sponsor legislation to remove civil disabilities against Tennessee's women".

 Worley left the Senate in 1923 after serving one term.
-She died on May 3, 1961 in Boswell, Indiana.
+She died on May 2, 1961, in Lafayette, Indiana.